Ammonite + Uberjar = Domain Shell

 }

-(Objects are lazily evaluated, so I just needed to nevel touch it in backend’s main function to avoid double initialization).
+(Objects are lazily evaluated, so I just needed to never touch it in the backend’s main function to avoid double initialization).

-Now, I could access all services after calling in Ammonite:
+Now, I could access all services after running this in Ammonite:

 import $cp.`backend.jar`